Blueberry Sour Cream Muffins

 This blueberry muffin recipe produces muffins that are lighter than you’d expect, more like cake.
 Super delicious, especially since you don’t have to wait until the blueberry season to bake these!

 - Sour cream adds moisture and tenderness.
-The lactic acid helps soften the proteins in the flour by breaking some of the gluten bonds.
+PRO-Tip: The lactic acid in the sour cream helps soften the proteins in the flour by breaking some of the gluten bonds.

 - Using frozen blueberries is a wonderful way to minimize bleeding of purple juices into the muffin batter, but you must work quickly!

 - Coating the blueberries with flour helps keep them suspended in the batter.
 Otherwise, they could all sink to the bottom.

-- Do not over mix once the flour mixture is added as this will cause tunnels due to over activating the leaveners.
+- PRO-Tip: Do not over mix once the flour mixture is added as this will cause tunnels due to over activating the leaveners.

 - All ovens bake differently (my new oven is giving me headaches as everything takes longer to bake), so use the times listed as a guide, not as law.

 - Test your muffins with a toothpick inserted into the middle of a couple muffins near the end of the baking time.
-It should come out clean or with a few moist crumbs, not wet with batter.
+It should come out clean or with a few moist crumbs, not wet with batter when they’re done.